karkman/Metagenomics2021/Day3/README.md

 Next we will profile the samples using the DB and the mapping output.
 Write an array script for the profiling and submit it to the queue.
 __Don't__ do this from the screen and make sure your inside your `ANVIO` folder.

-# ANTTI: this with sample03 only or with all 4 samples?
 ```

 anvi-profile --input-file BINNING_MEGAHIT/Sample03/MAPPING/$SAMPLE.bam \